pyuzi/uzi/docs/concepts.md

 # Key Concepts

-Before we start, it would be good to introduce some core concepts used in `xdi` and
+Before we start, it would be good to introduce some core concepts used in `uzi` and
 across this documentation.

 ### Dependencies

 A dependency is an object which other objects require (depend on).
-In `xdi` a dependency is identified by it's `type`, a `TypeVar` or a `DependencyMarker`.
+In `uzi` a dependency is identified by it's `type`, a `TypeVar` or a `DependencyMarker`.

 ### Providers